RagnarB83/ash/README.md

  # Ash: a computational chemistry environment
 Ash is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
-Can do single-point calculations, geometry optimizations, molecular dynamics (soon), numerical frequencies using a MM, QM or QM/MM Hamiltonian.
+Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics, numerical frequencies etc. using a MM, QM or QM/MM Hamiltonian.
-Interfaces to popular QM codes: ORCA, xTB, Psi4, PySCF
+Interfaces to popular QM codes: ORCA, xTB, Psi4, PySCF, Dalton, CFour, MRCC.

 Documentation: https://ash.readthedocs.io/en/latest